Parallel-in-Time/pySDC/README.rst

 in particular if you want to run any of the playgrounds, projects or tutorials.
 All ``import`` statements there assume that the `pySDC`'s base directory is part of ``PYTHONPATH``.

-Note: When installing both `mpi4py` and `petsc4py`, make sure they use the same MPI installation (e.g. MPICH3).
+Note: When installing `mpi4py`, `fenics` and `petsc4py`, make sure they use the same MPI installation (e.g. MPICH3).
 You can achieve this e.g. by using the `Anaconda distribution <https://www.anaconda.com/distribution/>`_ of Python and then run

 .. code-block:: bash

-   conda install -c conda-forge mpich petsc4py mpi4py
+   conda install -c conda-forge mpich petsc4py mpi4py fenics

 Most of the code is tested automatically using `Travis-CI <https://travis-ci.org/Parallel-in-Time/pySDC>`_, so a working version of the installation process can always be found in the `install`-block of the `.travis.yml <https://github.com/Parallel-in-Time/pySDC/blob/master/.travis.yml>`_ file.

 For many examples, `LaTeX` is used for the plots, i.e. a decent installation of this is needed in order to run the tests.
-When using `FEniCS` or `petsc4py`, a C++ compiler is required (although installation may go through at first).
+When using `fenics` or `petsc4py`, a C++ compiler is required (although installation may go through at first).

 For more details on `pySDC`, check out `http://www.parallel-in-time.org/pySDC <http://www.parallel-in-time.org/pySDC>`_.